Health and wellbeing

 • ERIC, The Children's Bowel and Bladder Charity - ERIC provides information, advice and guidance to support bowel and bladder health.
 The website includes leaflets that can be shared with families to support toilet training.

-• The Lullaby Trust: Safer sleep for babies - Information about safer sleep for babies and young children.
-For children with SEND which might impact on the child’s sleep arrangements, please discuss with the relevant health professionals as part of the child’s care plan.
+• The Lullaby Trust: Safer sleep for babies - Safer sleep for babies, Support for families.
+The Lullaby Trust raises awareness of sudden infant death syndrome (SIDS), provides expert advice on safer sleep for babies and offers emotional support for bereaved families.
+For children with SEND which might impact on the child’s sleep arrangements, please discuss with the relevant health professionals.

 • Sleep Well e-learning - Online learning for those working with families, covering the importance of sleep and ways to improve it.
-Requires a Learning and Development Gateway account which is free to register for.
+Access requires you to set up a free account on the West Sussex Services for Education.

 To support you in planning care for a child in your setting with specific medical conditions, follow the guidance provided by the health professionals working with the child.